Berkeley-Correctness-Group/DLint/README.md

 Download [Virtualbox Software (virtual machine)](https://www.virtualbox.org/) and [this virtualbox image (guest OS: Ubuntu 12.04)](https://berkeley.box.com/s/d4dyb3khxvkc0aj9qqqgl2g2ftki2ss9):

-In the guest OS, open and terminal and type the following commands:
+In the guest OS, open and terminal and type the following commands (or double click the bash script in the desktop):

 ```
 cd ~/dlint/DLint
 export PATH="`pwd`/scripts/path_unix":$PATH
 ```

 Now you can try DLint in the virtual machine.

-**Guest OS User Name:** DLint-User
-**Guest OS Root Password:** 123
+(username: DLint-User, password: 123)